A flood is an overwhelming experience. But taking quick action will put policyholders back in control of their home and their life.

-Information we will need from you:
+Information they will need from you:

-- Date of Loss
+Date of Loss

-- Description of Loss
+Description of Loss

-- Your email address
+The policyholder email address

 Claims Handbook: http://www.fema.gov/media-library/assets/documents/6659?id=2184

 If waters rise in the house before you can leave safely, move to the highest level necessary— even the roof.
 Take extra clothing, a radio, a flashlight and, if possible, food.